José de la Riva-Agüero y Osma: Fascism

 After his spell as Prime Minister Riva-Agüero moved further to the right.
 He launched his own hard-line Catholic Acción Patriótica movement after the model of Action Française and before long he had changed the name of this group to the Peruvian Fascist Brotherhood.
 He personally declared his support for Italian fascism and Falangism although it has been argued that politically he was more of a very elitist Catholic rightist who also supported Hispanidad.
+In his obituary speech to his colleague of his generation José María de la Jara y Ureta, he said that the failure of his political group was due to supporting certain "generous abstractions", such as freedom and democracy.
 Initially Riva-Agüero gained a strong following for his new endeavour but before long his newfound extremism, combined with his increasingly odd personal behaviour, began to lose him his credibility.
 He became strongly anti-Semitic and soon took to praising Adolf Hitler, losing him some support.
 Meanwhile, he started insisting that followers called him the Marquis of Aulestia, a title that had been in the family but had long since fell into disuse and which had little currency in a republic such as Peru, and his generally arrogant demeanour cost him more support.
 His persona was further damaged when he even took to occasional bouts of public transvestism at functions.
-He finally drifted into obscurity in 1942 when Peru officially became one of the Allies although he continued to write articles in defence of the Axis powers until his death.
+He and the Peruvian Fascist Brotherhood finally drifted into obscurity in 1942 when Peru officially became one of the Allies although he continued to write articles in defence of the Axis powers until his death.